Sports Massage & Compression Therapy in Troedyrhiw, Merthyr Tydfil

 Once you are familiar with the controls and device settings, you are welcome to adjust the unit yourself if you prefer, with the therapist available nearby at all times for guidance, support or any queries.

-How often can I have compression therapy?
+How often can I have combined sports massage and compression therapy?

 This depends on your training, workload and recovery needs.
 Some clients book compression therapy occasionally for general recovery, while others use it more regularly during periods of higher training volume or physical demand.
 This can be discussed during your session.